 Multiple factors contribute to the cost of your insurance premiums.
-These include how much cover you choose to take out as well as specific attributes such as age, gender and other personal risk factors.
+These include the structure, options and amount of cover you choose to take out as well as specific attributes such as age, gender and other personal risk factors.
 You can read about these and more below.

 Factors which contribute to the cost of premiums